tkshirakawa/benchmark_TensorFlow_macOS/README.md

 <img width="600" alt="Screenshot" src="https://user-images.githubusercontent.com/52600509/139534799-57a193c4-3114-435e-a816-056a9aedebf2.png">

 ## Result
 I performed this benchmark code on my MacBook Air M1 and a WIndows workstation.
+The red circle in the above figure represents comutation time required for training data in an epoch.
+The yellow circle represents time required for validation.
 Please check my Medium article for more details.
 [Training Speed of TensorFlow in macOS Monterey](https://towardsdatascience.com/training-speed-of-tensorflow-in-macos-monterey-3b8020569be1)